Improving the quality of life with educational and recreational opportunities for individuals with spinal cord injuries.

 MetroHealth Announces Annual Spinal Cord Injury Forum: Save the Date!

 MetroHealth is thrilled to announce the return of its annual Spinal Cord Injury (SCI) Forum, an educational and empowering event designed specifically for individuals living with spinal cord injuries and related disorders.
-The 2025 SCI Forum has been postponed until Spring 2026 due to unforseen circumstances.
-About the SCI Forum The SCI Forum provides an […]
+The 2026 SCI Forum will take place on Friday, September 18, from 9:00 AM to 3:00 PM EST. Mark your calendars and join […]